LiamJCates/Programming-Notes/C++/Syntax/Operators.md

+## Member Access Operators
+member access operators are used to interact with pointers, arrays, and many of the classes.
+The six such operators include subscript [], indirection *, address-of &, member-of-object ., and member-of-pointer ->.

+There are also pointer-to-member-of-object .* and pointer-to-member-of-pointer ->* operators, but these are uncommon.

 ## Conditional ternary operator
 The conditional operator evaluates an expression, returning one value if that expression evaluates to true, and a different one if the expression evaluates as false.
 Its syntax is: